 Salvatore J. Zizza.
-Mr. Zizza serves as the Lead Independent Director of the Fund and is a member of the Fund's Audit and Nominating Committees, and has been designated as the Audit Committee Financial Expert.
-He is also a member of both multi-fund ad hoc Compensation Committees.
-He serves on comparable or other board committees with respect to other funds in the Fund Complex on whose boards he sits.
+He serves as Lead Independent Director of the Fund.
+He is a member of the Fund's Audit and Nominating Committees, and serves on both multi-fund ad hoc Compensation Committees.
+Mr. Zizza has been designated as the Fund's Audit Committee Financial Expert.
+Mr. Zizza serves on comparable or other board committees with respect to other funds in the Fund Complex on whose boards he sits.
 Mr. Zizza is the President of Zizza & Associates Corp., a private holding company that invests in various industries.
 He serves or has served as Chairman to other companies involved in manufacturing, recycling, real estate, technology, and pharmaceuticals.
 In addition to serving on the boards of other funds in the Fund Complex, he is currently and has previously been a director of other public companies.
 He was also the President, Chief Executive Officer, and Chief Financial Officer of a large NYSE-listed construction company.
 Mr. Zizza received his Bachelor's degree and M.B.A. in Finance from St. John's University, which awarded him an Honorary Doctorate in Commercial Sciences.